3.19 Recording Adverse Drug Reaction and Allergy Information in PharmaNet

 For compounded products

-When a patient has an adverse reaction to a product compounded with multiple ingredients that have DINs, create an adverse reaction record for each DIN in the product, unless the patient knows the particular ingredient to which they are allergic.
+When a patient has an adverse reaction to a product compounded with multiple ingredients that have DINs, create an adverse reaction record for each DIN in the product, unless the client knows the particular ingredient they are allergic.

 3. After recording the reaction in your local system, follow your software's procedures for uploading the entry to PharmaNet.